Billshark Review: A Bill Negotiation App for People Who Hate Negotiating

 There’s also a good chance you’ve forgotten how many subscriptions you have, so you’re paying for things you don’t even use.
 Or if you do know how many services you’re subscribed to, you may not have the time or ability to call and negotiate your bills.

 Companies like Billshark can take over and negotiate or cancel your subscriptions for you.
 But what do you need to know about Billshark?
-Can they really save you money?
+Can it really save you money?

 Let’s take a closer look.